Jeffrey Docking: Biography

 Docking grew up in Michigan, including a portion of time beginning in 2nd grade when his family lived in the Michigan State University dormitories while his father completed doctoral studies.
 During that time, he became a fan of the Michigan State Spartans men's ice hockey and worked as a stick boy.
 Upon completion of his studies, Docking's father became deputy superintendent of the East Lansing Public Schools.

 Following undergraduate studies at Michigan State University, Docking worked for a short time as a reporter for WFSL-TV in Lansing, Michigan, covering the Michigan State Capitol.
 He left that position to attend Garrett-Evangelical Theological Seminary, where he earned a M.Div degree.
 He then attended Boston University to earn a Ph.D. in social ethics.
 To pay the bills during that time, he worked as a residence hall director for the Boston University dormitories.

-He and his wife Elizabeth have four children, two of whom were born during the 6 years that the family lived in the Boston University dormitories.
+He and his wife Elizabeth have four children, two of whom were born during the six years that the family lived in the Boston University dormitories.

 Washington & Jefferson College

-During his career at Washington & Jefferson College in Washington, Pennsylvania, Docking served as Dean of Students.
-President Brian C. Mitchell made him the vice president and special assistant to the president.
+During his career at Washington & Jefferson College in Washington, Pennsylvania, Docking served as dean of students.
+President Brian C. Mitchell made him vice president and special assistant to the president.
 In that position, he was a member of the "President's Cabinet" and was tasked with improving relations between the City of Washington and the college.

 He also served as coach of the Washington & Jefferson men's ice hockey team for a time, leading the program to replace the old Washington Park ice rink with a new facility that was supposed to have been supported by municipal bonds from the city of Washington.

 In 2004, he completed a fellowship at Carnegie Mellon University where he shadowed president Jared Cohon for a year.